AlexandreSinger/mlir-beginner-friendly-tutorial/README.md

 of the kernel.
 Not only do we not have to iterate over 256x1024 elements three times, but notice that one of the buffers dissapeared!
-The ReLU function needed to allocate a 1MB buffer to store the result of the activation; however, using affine analysis, the compiler realized that this buffer was not necessary and removed it.
+The ReLU function needed to allocate a 1MB buffer to store the result of the activation; however, using Affine Analysis, the compiler realized that this buffer was not necessary and removed it.
 This greatly reduces the memory footprint of the kernel which will help with cache locality.